Determine optimal habitat conditions

 - In the Contents pane, click the gradient symbol for the Ruggedness layer.

-The Symbology - Ruggedness pane opens.
+The Symbology pane opens for the Ruggedness layer.
 You will symbolize the layer with three distinct colors based on statistical classifications in the data.

 - Under Primary symbology, choose Classify.
 Change Classes to 3.
 Expand the Color scheme drop-down menu and check the Show Names checkbox.
 Scroll down and choose Prediction.

 The changes occur automatically on the map.